lukebhan/PDEControlGym/CONTRIBUTING.md

 #### Style Guidelines
 For style guidelines, we use <a href=https://github.com/psf/black>black</a> as our formatter.
 Please ensure every file (new and old) is formatted under the default Black code style.
 (This is technically a PEP8 compliant formatter - so if you prefer to use just PEP8, explicily say so in your pull request and we can discuss)

+#### Documentation
+Contributions to the documentation are always welcome.
+The documentation is built on Sphinx using autobuild.
+Please ensure that your contribution to the documentation is not insignificant (ie a small one line typo is not something worth spending time on, but explaining all the parameters of a new feature certainly is).